ZhuangLab/storm-analysis/3d_daostorm/README.txt

 In order to use the 3D-DAOSTORM code you will first need to compile several C programs and libraries:

-Libraries:
- grid - (in the sa_library folder) C functions for gridding 2D and 3D data.
+Libraries (These are all in the sa_library folder): grid - C functions for gridding 2D and 3D data.

- utilities - A collection of C utility functions used by 3D-DAOSTORM.
+ ia_utilities - A collection of C image analysis utility functions used by 3D-DAOSTORM.

  multi_fit - The core C localization fitting routines.